 QUESTIONS Assessor Checklist of Questions for POA 6: Accurate Reporting in Declarations Indicator Questions to be asked in assessing each dimension Examples of evidence What actions are taken as a result of the tax administration's senior management team 's assessments?
 How does the tax administration measure the perceived professionalism and competence in the audit function by taxpayers and other stakeholders?
 If this occurs by virtue of a survey, how often do these surveys occur and on what basis are audited taxpayers selected for the survey?
-P6-20 Use of large-scale automated data- matching systems to detect inaccurate reporting Scoring method M1 Dimension.
+Use of large-scale automated datamatching systems to detect inaccurate reporting.
+Scoring method M1 Dimension.
 The extent of large-scale automated crosschecking to verify information reported in tax declarations.
 Does the tax administration use technology to crosscheck, on a large scale, amounts reported in tax declarations with information obtained from third parties?
-If so, is there large-scale automated crosschecking of amounts reported in applicable core taxes declarations with information from sources such as: VAT declarations?
+If so, is there large-scale automated crosschecking of amounts reported in applicable core taxes declarations with information from sources such as: tax declarations?
 Banks/financial institutions?
 Employers (for purposes of crosschecking reported employment income)?
-Government agencies (e.g., customs; agencies responsible for government procurement of goods and services; registrar of companies; anti-money laundering regulator responsible for tracking cash transactions; and registrars of immovable property and other assets such as motor vehicles or land)?
+Government agencies (e.g., the national tax administration; customs; agencies responsible for government procurement of goods and services; registrar of companies; anti-money laundering regulator responsible for tracking cash transactions; and registrars of immovable property and other assets such as motor vehicles or land)?
 Stock exchanges and/or shareholder registries of listed companies?
 Social security agency or agencies (for purposes of crosschecking reported employment income)?
 Real estate property registers?
 Online (internet-based) vendors.
-Other jurisdictions exchanging information, e.g. in the framework of the automatic exchange of information, foreign account tax compliance Act or double taxation agreements (exchange of information foreign account tax compliance Act or double taxation agreements).
+Other jurisdictions exchanging information including the automate and account of the property and and an account of the property and an account of the property registers?
 Documented large-scale third-party information crosschecking program.
-Field enquiry and observation of the TADAT assessor regarding large-scale crosschecking activities undertaken.
+Field enquiry and observation of the TADAT assessor regarding large-scale crosschecking activities undertaken. o Other jurisdictions exchanging information including other subnational governments, e.g. in the framework of the automatic exchange of information, foreign account tax compliance act or double taxation